 What goes on in the Raven print studios at North Island College?

-If you are a Comox Valley local you may pass by as you walk from Komoux Hall to other parts of the campus sneaking a peak into the windows of the print studios.
+If you are a Comox Valley local you may sneak a peek into the windows as you walk from Komoux Hall to other parts of the campus.
+Here is a little of the magic that happens in the screen print studio.
 Printmaking is a technical process and the students are learning not only the technical aspects of the process, but also how to solve problems when they encounter a challenge.
 There are several different types of printmaking that occur at the NIC campus.
 Etching, relief, collagraph, and screenprinting (aka serigraph).

 Preparing an idea for a print.